evidence-dev/evidence/sites/docs/docs/introduction.md

 With Evidence, you can build a polished business intelligence system using only SQL & Markdown.

-You cam create automated reports, analysis and tools that feel like they came from the graphics department at a top-tier publication.
+You can create automated reports, analysis and tools that feel like they came from the graphics department at a top-tier publication.

 ## How does it work?